MartinDrumel/martin-drumel-pirali-research-group/content/event/2021_ISMS/202106_ISMS_Spaniol_Freaction/index.md

 ---
-title: $talk$ - Technical enhancements of a submillimeter-wave spectrometer\: Laboratory detection of new lines of methanol radical derivatives
+title: $talk$ - Technical enhancements of a submillimeter-wave spectrometer - Laboratory detection of new lines of methanol radical derivatives

 event: International Symposium on Molecular Spectroscopy
 event_url: http://isms.illinois.edu/